Kiran Abbavaram

-Kiran Kumar Reddy Abbavaram (born 15 July 1992) is an Indian actor who works in Telugu cinema.
+Kiran Abbavaram (born 15 July 1992) is an Indian actor who works in Telugu cinema.
 He made his acting debut in 2019 with romantic comedy film Raja Vaaru Rani Gaaru.

 Abbavaram later appeared in SR Kalyanamandapam (2021), where he was also a writer.

-Education and Personal Life
+Personal life

 Kiran Abbavaram was born on 15 July 1992 in Rayachoti, Andhra Pradesh.
 He holds B. Tech (Bachelor of Technology) and previously worked as a network consultant for 2.5 years in Chennai and Bangalore.
 He started doing short films while working a separate job.
 Abbavaram later left that position to pursue a full-time career in films.
 One of his short films, Sreekaram, was remade into a feature film with the same name in 2021.

 Abbavaram got engaged to his co-artist from Raja Vaaru Rani Gaaru, Rahasya Gorak, on 13 March 2024.
 They married in August 2024 at a private ceremony in Coorg, Karnataka.

-Kiran Abbavaram and Rahasya Gorak announced their pregnancy with a social media post on 21 January 2025 and they blessed with a Baby Boy on May 22.
+The couple announced their pregnancy with a social media post on 21 January 2025 and were blessed with a baby boy on 22 May 2025.

 Career

 Kiran Abbavaram made his debut with Raja Vaaru Rani Gaaru (2019).
 Sangeetha Devi of The Hindu stated in her review: "Abbavaram shows he is no longer a mere YouTube or a short film sensation — he has the looks and promises to be a part of good stories and movies".
 He achieved greater recognition and appreciation with his second film, SR Kalyanamandapam, which he also wrote.
 The film received positive reviews from critics and was a box office success.

 In 2022, Abbavaram starred in two films—Sebastian P.C.
 524 and Sammathame.
 Murali Krishna CH of The New Indian Express called Sebastian a half-hearted drama but opined Abbavaram's performance was its biggest strength.

 In 2023, Abbavaram had 3 releases, Vinaro Bhagyamu Vishnu Katha, Meter, and Rules Ranjann.
 Meter was panned badly and Rules Ranjann was an average fare with critics praising it for its comedic elements.
 In 2024, he starred in KA, directed by Sujith-Sandeep.

 In 2025, Abbavaram starred in Dilruba.
 He is slated to appear in the film K-Ramp opposite Yukti Thareja.
+He went on to produce the feature film Thimmarajupalli TV that released on 17 April 2026.

+His next, Chennai Love Story is set to release theatrically on 24th July, 2026.